Last reviewed May 2026

 It is sometimes possible to register at two addresses (although you can only vote in one election).
 However it is best to register at a permanent address if possible.
 If you are in temporary accommodation such as student halls, it is better to use a permanent address such as a parent or guardian.
 This not only protects you from fraud or identity theft, lenders prefer stability.
 Therefore multiple addresses over a short period of time could impact your credit score.

-When you register is important
+When you register matters

 Boost your chances of getting an affordable loan